Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 When we trigger an error an object is created for us.
 On that object I set our `X-VCL-Route` and assign it whatever was inside `req.http.X-VCL-Route` at that time †

 > † which would include `vcl_recv`, `vcl_hash` and `vcl_miss`.
-Remember the `req` object _does_ persist across the edge/cluster boundaries, but _only_ when going from `vcl_recv`.
+Remember the `req` object _does_ persist across the 'cluster edge'/'cluster shield' boundaries, but _only_ when going from `vcl_recv`.
 After that, anything set on `req` is lost when crossing boundaries.

 Now we could have arrived at `vcl_error` from `vcl_recv` (e.g. if in our `vcl_recv` we had logic for checking Basic Authentication and none was found on the incoming request we could decide from `vcl_recv` to execute `error 401`) or we could have arrived at `vcl_error` from `vcl_miss` (as per our earlier example).
 So we need to check the internal Fastly state to identify this, hence checking `fastly_info.state ~ "^MISS"`.

 After that we append to the `obj` object's `X-VCL-Route` header our current state (i.e. so we know we came into `vcl_error`).
 Finally we look at the status on the `obj` object and see it's a 901 custom status code and so so we append that information so we know what happened.

-But you'll notice we don't restart the request from `vcl_error`, because if we did come from `vcl_miss` the data in `obj` would be lost because ultimately it was set in a cluster environment (as `vcl_error` would be running in a cluster environment when coming from `vcl_miss`).
+But you'll notice we don't restart the request from `vcl_error`, because if we did come from `vcl_miss` the data in `obj` would be lost because ultimately it was set on a 'cluster shield' node (as `vcl_error` would be running on the 'cluster shield' node when coming from `vcl_miss`).

-Instead we `return(deliver)`, because all that data assigned to `obj` is guaranteed to be copied into `resp` for us to reference when transitioning to `vcl_deliver` at the edge.
+Instead we `return(deliver)`, because all that data assigned to `obj` is guaranteed to be copied into `resp` for us to reference when transitioning to `vcl_deliver` on the 'cluster edge' node.

-Once we're at `vcl_deliver` we continue to set breadcrumb tracking onto `req.http.X-VCL-Route` as we know that will persist a restart from the edge.
+Once we're at `vcl_deliver` we continue to set breadcrumb tracking onto `req.http.X-VCL-Route` as we know that will persist a restart (as we're still going to be executing code on the 'cluster edge' node).

 Phew!
-Well that was easy wasn't it...
+Well that was easy wasn't it.

 <div id="5"></div>
 ## Hit for Pass